 Simple Broccoli Stir-fry

 1/4 diced onion

 1tsp of soy sauce

 1tsp of sesame seeds

 Tip: For a vegan alternative do not add any meats, simple as that.
-You may also add less salts and soy to the stir fries if you have high blood pressure.
-If you are on a Paleo diet this is a good recipe for you just nix the rice! ( I served a left over rice with this dish made the day before)
+You may also add fewer salts and soy to the stir fries if you have high blood pressure.
+If you are on a Paleo diet this is a good recipe for you just nix the rice! ( I served a leftover rice with this dish made the day before)